willburden/credential_truth/README.md

 used only with Linux, as it depends on the [pass] command-line utility for storing secrets.

-> Note: most of the functionality outlined below is not-yet-implemented.

-This program is intended as a replacement for the somewhat broken [docker-credential-pass] credential helper provided by Docker, which just doesn't seem to work.
+This program is intended as a replacement for the somewhat broken [docker-credential-pass] credential helper provided by Docker, which just doesn't seem to work in some cases.

 credential_truth aims to be very unambiguous about where your secrets will be
 stored: at `$CREDENTIAL_TRUTH`, or `~/.docker-credential-truth/` if that variable